networknt/light-encryptor/README.md

 To learn how to set up the master key on the deployment server, please refer to the [decryptor](https://doc.networknt.com/concern/decryptor/).

+If you want to decrypt a secret from the encrypted config file, you can use this [test case](https://github.com/networknt/light-4j/blob/master/decryptor/src/test/java/com/networknt/decrypt/AESDecryptorTest.java#L40).
+Also, you can find the document on how to use it at https://doc.networknt.com/concern/decryptor/

 ### Build